 Bangkok is notorious for its hectic traffic.
 It might be difficult to imagine how you can bike around the bustling city.
 However, the bike tour is a great way to see the real Bangkok, since it takes advantage of the convenient biking to get away from the busy area and discover the other side of the city.

-As a matter of fact, Bangkok bike tours have been really popular for travelers who desire to see the daily life of local people in small communities.
-Bike tours normally take the ways that are not very touristy, and you get to discover hidden gems of Bangkok that are not on the books.
+As a matter of fact, Bangkok bike tours have been very popular for travelers who desire to see the daily life of local people in small communities.
+Bike tours normally take paths that are not very touristy, and you get to discover hidden gems of Bangkok that are not on the books.

 Bangkok bike tour is highly recommended if you love cycling and enjoy nature.
 It will leave you with some unforgettable memories of Bangkok.

 Feel the wind caressing your face while strolling through Bangkok on a tuk-tuk.